syncfusion-content/flutter-docs/Flutter/circular-charts/export-circular-chart.md

 {% endhighlight %}

-Include the following code snippet in the main.dart file of your flutter application to export the rendered chart as a PDF document.
+Include the following code snippet in the main.dart file of your flutter application to export the rendered Circular chart as a PDF document.

 {% tabs %}
 {% highlight dart %}